markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 };
 ```
 <!-- use debugger here -->
 Notice how the "!", known as the not operator, is used in the value switching operation to reassign the `isPlayerTurn`.
 This step is critical for exchanging turns.
-There seems to be quite a bit of duplicate code in this function.
-Normally we would try to refactor this function so there wouldn't be as much redundancy but due to the time constraints we will need to bookmark this as a future task and possibly add this to our GitHub Issues list.

-> **On the Job:** Often projects are limited due to time constraints and deadlines to deliver product.
-Technical debt is the result of a decision to choose an easy but limited solution for now knowing that a better approach exists but is not pursued due to time.
-[For a deeper dive go to Wikipedia and find how technical debt can lead to debt interest and software entropy.](https://en.wikipedia.org/wiki/Technical_debt)

-This means it is a task to fix the code that isn't critical, but will need to be done in the future.
 Let's test our new function to ensure our fight order has become randomized.

 ![Randomized Robot Battle](./assets/lesson-5/600-console-random.png)